23 Best Music Festivals In The USA

 Riot Fest (Chicago, IL)

 Riot Fest is the ultimate punk rock festival in the United States.
 It's held at Douglass Park in Chicago every September, which makes for a pretty amazing venue in the heart of the busy city.
-For one glorious weekend from September 15 to September 17, all the long-time favorites and up-and-coming artists from the punk rock scene will perform at Riot Fest.
+For one glorious weekend, all the long-time favorites and up-and-coming artists from the punk rock scene will perform at Riot Fest.

-If you can't afford a music festival ticket this summer, no worries, Riot Fest has you covered.
-Just sign up to participate in the "Do Your Part" initiative where you can help clean up the park to earn tickets to Riot Fest in exchange for your assistance.
+If you can't afford a music festival ticket this summer, no worries, because Riot Fest has you covered.
+Just sign up to participate in the "Do Your Part" initiative, where you can help clean up the park and earn tickets to Riot Fest in exchange for your assistance.
 There are clean-up events until right before the festival, but spots fill up fast so try to sign up as soon as possible.

 Summerfest (Milwaukee, WI)

-There was a diverse range of musicians performing at Summerfest in 2023 too, with shows by the Zac Brown Band, Bleachers, Imagine Dragons, Odesza, the Dave Matthews Band, and many more.
-The long list of talent played across 12 stages, so there was always a set to watch at this music festival.
-Summerfest will keep you properly entertained while you're waiting for particular performances, too.
+There has been a diverse range of musicians performing at the festival since its inception in 1968, with everyone from Paul McCartney to Whitney Houston having strutted their stuff on the stage.
+The long list of talent plays across 12 stages, so there is always a set to watch at this music festival.
+Summerfest keeps you properly entertained while you're waiting for particular performances, too.
 There are several food and bar areas around the festival and an activity zone with virtual reality experiences and more available.